rusty-objects/gourmand/README.md

 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```

-If you generated a github specific path for the keypair, add the following to `.ssh/config`:
+If you generated a github specific path for the keypair, [add the following](https://stackoverflow.com/questions/4565700/how-to-specify-the-private-ssh-key-to-use-when-executing-shell-command-on-git) to `.ssh/config`:
 ```
 Host github.com
-Hostname github.com
 IdentityFile ~/.ssh/id_ed25519_github # or whatever you called it IdentitiesOnly yes
 AddKeysToAgent yes